backstage/backstage/docs/features/software-catalog/well-known-annotations.md

 In most cases, the `backstage.io/managed-by-location` and `backstage.io/managed-by-origin-location` will be equal.
 They will be different if the original location delegates to another location.
-A common case is, that a location is registered as `bootstrap:boostrap` which means that it is part of the `app-config.yaml` of a Backstage installation.
+A common case is, that a location is registered as `bootstrap:bootstrap` which means that it is part of the `app-config.yaml` of a Backstage installation.

 ### backstage.io/techdocs-ref